Maserati Ghibli review - Interior, design and technology

 The Ghibli’s swoopy styling impresses, but interior ambience is let-down by the details

 Not many cars look as dramatic as the Ghibli.
-The low snout takes inspiration from the GranTurismo coupe, while the distinctive trident badge and small headlights provide a menacing look.
+The low snout takes inspiration from the GranTurismo coupe, while the distinctive trident badge (restyled for the 2021 model year) and small headlights provide a menacing look.
 Its front wings rise over the wheels and behind the arches is a set of three false air vents – a typical Maserati design touch – while the low roof and small glass area add to the sporty feel.

-The Ghibli isn’t quite as well resolved at the rear.
-Maserati badges on the C-pillars are another traditional touch, but the narrow rear screen, rounded bootlid and small LED lights give it a bit of a dumpy look.
-Still, with quad exhausts and no trim badges, you get no clue that a diesel is under the bonnet.
+The Ghibli isn’t quite as well resolved at the rear, despite a light refresh in 2020.
+Maserati badges on the C-pillars are a traditional touch, but the narrow rear screen, rounded bootlid and small LED lights give it a bit of a dumpy look.
+Still, the quad exhausts do bring a little excitement.

 Sat-nav, stereo and infotainment